 Sneezing?
 Must be allergies.
 Eyes red?
 Must be allergies.
 Congested?
 Must be allergies.
 Ears popping?
 It seems like allergies is the “in” diagnosis for the last 10 years.
 While certainly allergies affect a broad range of people in a broad range of ways, we have to be careful not to run away with the rubber stamper.

 The management and treatment of allergies (as they pertain to symptoms of nasal congestion, sinusitis, runny nose, ear pressure and fullness, eye irritation, and cough) has a rational basis, but must include a thorough evaluation of both allergic and non-allergic problems that may be contributing to these symptoms.
 Rancho ENT’s Dr. Wadwha is an allergy specialist who can help you pinpoint the cause of your allergy-like symptoms.
 Furthermore, effective treatment of allergies requires an effective strategy to control symptoms.
+At Rancho ENT, we offer personalized allergy treatment to our San Diego patients.
 Understanding how allergies work is the first step to any type of treatment.

 What causes allergies?